Arsngrobg/Diorite/README.md

 ## If Building From Source
 You are required to install the [.NET 9.0 SDK](https://dotnet.microsoft.com/download) (or higher) in order to build this project from source.
-If you are not check the [releases](https://github.com/Arsngrobg/Diorite/releases) tab for a ready-to-use Diorite interpreter/compiler and an IME (Integrated Mathematics Environment) for quick-and-easy mathematical processing.
+If you are not check the [releases](https://github.com/Arsngrobg/Diorite/releases) tab for a ready-to-use Diorite interpreter/compiler and an *optional* IME (Integrated Mathematics Environment) to quickly and easily get into mathematical processing.

 ## Important
-The language is designed to run primarily on the **Windows** operating systems, as the bundled IME (Integrated Mathematics Environment) executes on the WPF user interface platform - which is **not** supported on Linux.
+The language is designed to run primarily on the **Windows** operating system, as the bundled IME (Integrated Mathematics Environment) executes on the WPF user interface platform - which is **not** supported on Linux.
 However, you are still able to utilize the interpreter/compiler on Linux systems if you do so.